 What is compensation management?

-Compensation management is the process of managing, analyzing, and determining the salary, incentives, and benefits each employee receives.
-Compensation management is a crucial part of any talent management and retention strategy.
-Creative compensation includes monetary and non-monetary benefits companies can employ to boost engagement and productivity, reduce attrition, and attract top talent.
+Compensation management involves managing, analyzing, and determining the salary, incentives, and benefits each team member receives.
+Creative compensation ideas include monetary and non-monetary benefits that boost engagement and employee productivity, reduce attrition, and attract top talent.

+Compensation management plays an important part in any talent management and retention strategy.
 Compensation managers aim to attract, retain, and engage employees by offering broad and competitive compensation plans within the company budget.

 Compensation management ensures that people get paid a fair salary based on: